 How do I order a chicken coop?

 Due to the sheer volume of requests, the best way to order any of our chicken coops is to email us at firstname.lastname@example.org.
-If you don’t get through right away, please be patient, we will get back to you.
+If you don’t hear back right away, please be patient, we will get back to you.
 We want to help!

 The total is cost without shipping or turn-key delivery and assembly options.